Emperor Shōmu

 Emperor Shōmu (聖武天皇, Shōmu-tennō) was the 45th emperor of Japan, according to the traditional order of succession.
 Shōmu's reign spanned the years 724 through 749, during the Nara period.

 Traditional narrative

 Before his ascension to the Chrysanthemum Throne, his personal name (imina) is not clearly known, but he was known as Oshi-hiraki Toyosakura-hiko-no-mikoto.

 Shōmu was the son of Emperor Monmu and Fujiwara no Miyako, a daughter of Fujiwara no Fuhito.

-Shōmu had four Empresses and six Imperial sons and daughters.
+Shōmu had five consorts and six Imperial sons and daughters.

 Events of Shōmu's reign

 Shōmu was still a child at the time of his father's death; thus, his grandmother, Empress Gemmei, and aunt, Empress Gensho, occupied the throne before he acceded.